BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis/1-waveforms.md

 An approximation for the Fourier series of the square wave with a frequency and amplitude of 1 using $n=20$.
 ```

-The square wave has more *harmonics* as the sine wave but less than the sawtooth wave.
+The square wave has more *harmonics* than the sine wave but fewer than the sawtooth wave.
 Without any additions, it sounds rather hollow but also rich.
 It resembles the sound of old video games.
 The [square wave](sec-square-wave) comes often with a special parameter to control its width.
-The more asymetric the wave, the more metallic and nasal the sound.
+The more asymmetric the wave, the more metallic and nasal the sound.

 The signal of some wind instruments, like the clarinet, is similar to square wave.
 Their sound contains mostly odd harmonics.